While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 When I started blogging years ago, I didn’t have a content strategy or a content plan.
 I was writing whenever I wanted and I randomly came up with topics.

 When you invest all the energy and time into starting a travel blog, you better treat it like a business from the start.
-To make progress, create a content plan and strategy that helps you increase traffic and readers to your blog and not to get overwhelmed.
+To make progress, create a content plan and strategy that helps you increase traffic and readers to your blog and not get overwhelmed.

-My Trello boards overview looks like this:
+My Trello board overview looks like this:

 You can create a content plan in your journal or somewhere else.

-Find a schedule that works for your.
+Find a schedule that works for you.
 If you don’t have enough time to write a lot of articles, write less.
 Quality over quantity.
 In the end, it should be fun for you and not feel like a chore.

 11. HOW TO GET YOUR TRAVEL BLOG NOTICED: STARTING WITH SEO